SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 })
 ```

-Your tests will be supplied with a variable named "mathEnforcer" which contains the mentioned logic above.
+Your tests will be supplied with a variable called "mathEnforcer" which contains the mentioned logic above.

 All test cases you write should reference this variable.